-Mrs. Karimova-Tillyaeva acted as President of the GFU from 2005 until her resignation earlier this year.
+Mrs. Karimova-Tillyaeva acted as President of the GFU from 2005 until her resignation in 2018.
 During that time, gymnastics centres have been launched throughout the country and sportswomen from Uzbekistan’s regional gymnastic schools currently account for 70% of the national rhythmic gymnastics team.
 Uzbek gymnasts have won several gold, silver and bronze medals at various Asian Games and Championships while the overall calibre of the GFU was recognised by the International Federation of Gymnastics (FIG) who in 2018 placed Uzbekistan sixth in the top 10 national federations.

 In recognition of her contribution to the development and promotion of gymnastics in Asia, in December 2010, the General Assembly of the Asian Gymnastics Union (AGU) elected Lola Karimova-Tillyaeva as its Honorary President, and in December 2016, she was awarded the International Olympic Committee’s “Women and Sport” diploma in recognition of her achievements and contribution to promoting gender equality in sport.

 Lola remains firmly convinced that advancement of knowledge and access to education are crucial to bringing about maximum positive change for humanity.
 In 2017 she extended her charitable work to include educational programmes aimed at offering scholarships to young people from Central Asia to pursue their postgraduate studies in European universities.